aaduggan/open-space-game-sandbox/CONTRIBUTING.md

 1. Determine if the same or similar [Asset Requests](https://github.com/Enterlucent/open-space-game-assets/issues?q=label%3Aenhancement+is%3Aall+!label%3Adocumentation) already exists.
     * If one does exist, feel free to expand upon it by commenting on the Issue but **do not create a new one**.
 2. Create an [Asset Request](https://github.com/Enterlucent/open-space-game-assets/issues/new?template=Feature_request.md) on the Issues page.
-    * If your Feature Request requires additional/changed documentation then a [Documentation Request](#how-to-open-a-documentation-request) is also required
+    * If your Asset Request requires additional/changed documentation then a [Documentation Request](#how-to-open-a-documentation-request) is also required
-        * You must provide a reference to the Documentation Request in the Feature Request Issue
+        * You must provide a reference to the Documentation Request in the Asset Request Issue
     * The more detailed you are (reference image links are suggested) the more likely you are to get an artist to pick it up.
 3. Check back often, or enable the notification options, in the event others have questions about your proposal
 4. You will know when the feature is accepted when the "approved" label is assigned to it
     * If there are multiple requests as a part of the feature, the feature will not be moved to the master branch until all dependent parts have been completed.

-## How to Open a Studio Feature Request<a id="how-to-open-a-studio-request"></a>
+## How to Open a Studio Request<a id="how-to-open-a-studio-request"></a>
 1. Determine if the same or similar [Studio Requests](https://github.com/Enterlucent/open-space-game-studio/issues?q=label%3Aenhancement+is%3Aall+!label%3Adocumentation) already exists.
     * If one does exist, feel free to expand upon it by commenting on the Issue but **do not create a new one**.
 2. Create a [Studio Request](https://github.com/Enterlucent/open-space-game-studio/issues/new?template=Feature_request.md) on the Issues page.
-    * If your Feature Request requires additional/changed documentation then a [Documentation Request](#how-to-open-a-documentation-request) is also required
+    * If your Studio Request requires additional/changed documentation then a [Documentation Request](#how-to-open-a-documentation-request) is also required
-        * You must provide a reference to the Documentation Request in the Feature Request Issue
+        * You must provide a reference to the Documentation Request in the Studio Request Issue
     * Make sure that you are very detailed with what you think the feature should accomplish, how it should be implemented and it's predicted effect on other features.
 3. Check back often, or enable the notification options, in the event others have questions about your proposal
 4. You will know when the feature is accepted when the "approved" label is assigned to it